Caterham, St Mary the Virgin

 Ringing Times: Sunday Service: 9.00-9.30am.
 Practice: 8.00-9.30pm

-Entry: To the left of the west door of the church (facing the road), is a small door leading up steep steps (with handrail) to the ringing room
+Entry: To the left of the west door of the church (facing the road), is a small door leading up steep steps (with handrail) to the ringing room.
+There is parking adjacent to the church.

 Contact: Tower Captain: email@example.com Frances Clementi